 The Danube River Basin is home to 83 million people with a wide range of cultures, languages and historical backgrounds.
-But the increasing human impacts, pressure and serious pollution from agriculture, industry and municipalities affect the water supply for communities, irrigation, hydropower generation and industry, as well as opportunities for transportation, tourism and fishing.
-The Danube River and many of its tributaries form the spawning grounds for many fish, but they receive variously treated wastewater from many sources, which ultimately ends up in the Black Sea, affecting a large area of its waters.
-In this way the River Danube is the single most important contributor to nutrient pollution in the Black Sea.
+However, the increasing human impacts, pressure and serious pollution from agriculture, industry and municipalities affect the water supply for communities, irrigation, hydropower generation and industry, as well as opportunities for transportation, tourism and fishing.
+The Danube River and many of its tributaries form the spawning grounds for many fish, but they receive various degrees of treated wastewater from many different sources, which ultimately ends up in the Black Sea, affecting the nutrient levels in a large portion of its waters.
+In this sense, the River Danube is the single most important contributor to nutrient pollution in the Black Sea.

 The Danube River Basin can - based on its gradients - be divided into three sub-regions: the upper basin, the middle basin, and the lower basin (including the Danube Delta).